A guide to an enigma

 We are dealing with nonlinearity.
 A phenomenon where each element is interconnected with all the rest to such an extent that the overall result hardly bears any semblance to the detail without which the whole would not be what it is in the first place.

 This is a guide into that mysterious world.
 We neglect it at our own risk.
-For some examples of how disastrous a lack of understanding can be see the CauseF program page.
+One way to look at it is shown in the introduction to the CauseF program.
+For some examples of how disastrous a lack of understanding can be, see Why should you care? below.

 Nonlinearity is about complex, dynamic systems; it is about chaos.
 To understand its nature it is necessary to grasp the principles, the laws that govern such systems.
 It may seem difficult at first, but that's because for most of our history (indeed, for most of our personal history) we have become used to seeing things in a linear fashion.